msrasys/nnscaler/docs/source/parallel_module.md

 Note:

-1. This function can be used to convert both module object and module class to cube module or cube module class.
+1. This function can be used to convert both module object and module class to parallel module or parallel module class.
 Among key-value arguments,
-`module_fn` and `module_dtype` control how to create the module object. whereas `init_module_params` controls how to load cube module object after parallelization is done.
+`module_fn` and `module_dtype` control how to create the module object. whereas `init_module_params` controls how to load parallel module object after parallelization is done.

 2. If you want to save multiple instances of the same module (with different configurations), you can specify the `instance_name` to distinguish them.